Solid-state chemistry: History

 Because of its direct relevance to products of commerce, solid state inorganic chemistry has been strongly driven by technology.
 Progress in the field has often been fueled by the demands of industry, sometimes in collaboration with academia.
 Applications discovered in the 20th century include zeolite and platinum-based catalysts for petroleum processing in the 1950s, high-purity silicon as a core component of microelectronic devices in the 1960s, and “high temperature” superconductivity in the 1980s.
 The invention of X-ray crystallography in the early 1900s by William Lawrence Bragg was an enabling innovation.
 Our understanding of how reactions proceed at the atomic level in the solid state was advanced considerably by Carl Wagner's work on oxidation rate theory, counter diffusion of ions, and defect chemistry.
 Because of his contributions, he has sometimes been referred to as the father of solid state chemistry.

 Synthetic methods

-Given the diversity of solid state compounds, an equally diverse array of methods are used for their preparation.
+Given the diversity of solid-state compounds, an equally diverse array of methods are used for their preparation.
+Synthesis can range from high-temperature methods, like the ceramic method, to gas methods, like chemical vapour deposition.
+Often, the methods prevent defect formation or produce high-purity products.

-Oven techniques

-For thermally robust materials, high temperature methods are often employed.
-For example, bulk solids are prepared using tube furnaces, which allow reactions to be conducted up to ca. 1100 °C, while temperatures up to ca. 2000 °C require the use of special furnaces consisting of tantalum resistance heating elements.
-Such high temperatures are at times required to induce diffusion of the reactants.